 If you're 21 or older, you cannot use a student ID for admission on test day.
 You are required to bring an official, government-issued identification, such as a driver's license or passport.

-Additionally, if you’re 21 or older, you can’t be placed on an SAT testing waitlist.
+Additionally, if you’re 21 or older, you can’t be placed on an SAT testing waitlist (if they begin using waitlists again).
 The College Board simply doesn’t allow it.
 Heed my earlier advice and sign up early (or at least on time), so you avoid this issue.

 SAT testing is also a little different now from what you may remember.
 The College Board created a newly redesigned 2016 SAT (the first test was in March 2016).
-I highly recommend you read our other article which summarizes all the changes.
-I’ll provide a very brief summary of the changes.
+There was another redesign in spring 2024, when the SAT went digital and some major changes were made.
+I highly recommend you read our other articles which summarize all the changes.
+I’ll provide a very brief summary of the changes here.

 The test is now graded from 400-1600 (instead of 800-2400).
-The essay is now optional (though it is required by most colleges).
-The Reading and Writing have been combined into one section score.
+The essay is now optional (though it is required by many colleges).
+The Reading and Writing have been combined into one section score, and this section of the test is divided into two modules.
 Sentence-completion questions have been eliminated; all questions are passage-based.
-The Math section has changed the content slightly: less focus on geometry, more focus on algebra, and added trigonometry and imaginary number questions.
-Also, there is now a math section that doesn’t allow a calculator, so you have to do mental math.
+The major skills tested on the Reading and Writing section of the SAT include information and ideas, craft and structure, expression of ideas, and standard English conventions.

 The test may not be what you remember if you took it in high school.